oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 public: yes
-tags: [Python, Django, APIs, ASGI, 'Push Notifications', Code]
+tags: [Code, Python, Django, APIs, ASGI, 'Push Notifications', DRF, Channels]
 author: kit
 summary: |
-  We're exploring some patterns lately for how to add WebSocket push notifications to what is otherwise a RESTful API.
+  We've begun exploring some patterns for how to add WebSocket push notifications to what is otherwise a RESTful API.
 This means, for us, using Django REST Framework and Django Channels in concert.